niyati666/CODESOFT_B29--Data_Science-Niyati/codesoft_task 3/Iris_Flower/README.md

 # Iris Flower Classification
 This repository contains a machine learning model and a simple web application for predicting the species of an iris flower based on its measurements.
-The model was built using **RandomForestClassifier**, and the app was developed using **Streamlit** as part of my internship project at [Codesoft].
+The model was built using **RandomForestClassifier**, and the app was developed using **Streamlit**.

 - This project uses the famous Iris dataset to train a machine learning model that classifies Iris flowers into three species:
    - Iris-setosa